Excluding cosmetic surgeries on hyperbolic 3-manifolds: Procedure and results using hyperbolic tools

 \subsubsection{Step 7.
 Report any failures.}

 At the end of this process, the program reports any points of failure.
 First, report the set $\calU$ of unidentified slopes (where we could not determine hyperbolicity).
 Second, report any unequal pairs $(s,t) \in \calE \times \calE$ that we have failed to distinguish.
-Third, report any unequal pairs $(s,t) \in \calH^p \times \calT^p$ that we have failed to distinguish, and any pairs that have only been distinguished nonrigorously.
+Third, report any unequal pairs $(s,t) \in \calH^p \times \calT^p$ that we have failed to distinguish.

-\begin{remark} All of the steps in the above procedure are rigorous, apart from the computation of systoles and length spectra.
-The computation of the systole $\systole(N)$ for the cusped parent $N$ is a crucial and unavoidable input for all of the subsequent steps.
-By contrast, the length spectrum of a filled manifold $N(s)$ is used very sparingly, and noted each time it is used.

-As described in Step 4, we subtract $1\%$ from the computed value of $\systole(N)$ for the cusped parent $N$.
-While this does not make the computation rigorous, it is extremely conservative.
-Even when working with standard-precision floats, SnapPy's calculations are typically correct to more than 14 decimal places.

-Our understanding is that a procedure for rigorously verifying the length spectrum of a cusped manifold $N$ is currently in development.
-Once such a procedure becomes available, the results below will become unconditional. \end{remark}